pratmo/airquality-descrip-r-plots/README.md

 # airquality-descrip-r-plots
-Analyzing airquality dataset and plotting scatterplot, barplot, histogram and boxplot of parameters.
+The code analyzes the airquality dataset available in RStudio with descriptive statistics plots such as scatterplot, barplot, histogram and boxplot in R language.
+This code also helps create a single 3x3 dashboard containing 9 plots for this dataset.